GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 * The undefined property indicates that a variable has not been assigned a value, or declared but not initialized at all.
 The type of undefined value is undefined too.
 #
 ## [null](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/null):
 * The null value represents the intentional absence of any object value.
+It is often used to indicate that a variable intentionally has no value.
 * You can empty the variable by setting the value to null.
 #
 ## [eval()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval):